2018 Fellowship Program

 All successful SSP Fellowship recipients will be ambassadors of the Society and will be expected to undertake the following throughout their Fellowship year:

-- Submit a written report after attending the SSP Annual Meeting describing experiences and learning outcomes;
+- Submit a written report after attending the SSP Annual Meeting describing experiences and learning outcomes.
+Note this report may be used as the basis for an article in the Scholarly Kitchen blog.

 - Be actively involved in an SSP committee;